SamiSaleh20/forenzna_analyza_cloud_aplikacii/README.md

-this code is supposed to make forenscis analysis of cloud storages Onedrive GoogleDrive and Dropbox more easier.
+This tool automates forensic analysis of cloud storage services OneDrive,Google Drive and Dropbox by using KAPE.
-Using kape it takes files and then made the important files for forenscis analyse into csv files and also made a brief overview "vysledok.txt" where are some basic informations about the cloud storages in system.

-Before starting the code this steps must be made:
+It collects relevant files and generates:
+CSV reports with key forensic data.
+ A summary file: `vysledok.txt`, providing a brief overview of detected cloud storage activity on the system.

+Before running the script, complete the following steps:
 1.download kape
 2.download the PECmd from kape separatly on eric zimmerman tools https://download.ericzimmermanstools.com/net6/PECmd.zip (other version if your pc is not compatible)
 3.on kape change the editor for onedrive target "OneDrive_Metadata" RecreateDirectories parameter from true to false